-We’re incredibly lucky that Paddy felt able to share his story with us, and we’re so pleased that he’s working alongside his Tyne support team to transition into this next stage of his life.
-Paddy’s story demonstrates the complexities that come with being homeless for so long, it’s not as simple as providing a house, it’s about putting the support in place to create a home.
+We’re incredibly grateful that Paddy felt able to share his story with us, and we’re so pleased that he’s working alongside his Tyne support team to transition into this next stage of his life.
+Paddy’s story demonstrates the complexities that come with being homeless for so long and highlights how important early intervention can be to break the cycle of homelessness.
+It’s not as simple as providing a house, it’s about putting the support in place to create a home.

-Last year the Office For National Statistics published findings showing that deaths of street homeless people in the North East had increased by a staggering 71%.
-We want to see an end to all preventable deaths for those who are homeless, and like Paddy, we want to provide the opportunity for people to find safety and security in a way that’s right for them.
+In 2018 the Office For National Statistics published findings showing that deaths of people who were homeless had seen the highest year-to-year increase since records began in 2013.
+Men aged 45+ were identified as most at risk, and the number of drug-related deaths of people categorised as ‘homeless’ has increased by 55% since 2017.
+We want to see an end to all preventable deaths for those who are homeless, and like Paddy, we want to provide the opportunity for people to find support, safety and security in a way that’s right for them.*